blockchainsllc/in3-docs/docs/rpc.md

 * **address** : `address` - the address of the account

-* **commited** : `object` - the state of the zksync operator after executing transactions successfully, but not not verified on L1 yet.
+* **committed** : `object` - the state of the zksync operator after executing transactions successfully, but not not verified on L1 yet.
-The commited object supports the following properties :
+    The committed object supports the following properties :

     * **balances** : `{key:uint256}` - the token-balance with the token as keys in the object